-Read this Patient Information leaflet before you start taking azithromycin tablets and each time you get a refill.
+Read this Patient Information leaflet before you start taking azithromycin and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-What are azithromycin tablets?
+What is azithromycin?

-Azithromycin tablets are macrolide antibiotic prescription medicine used in adults 18 years or older to treat certain infections caused by certain germs called bacteria.
+Azithromycin is a macrolide antibiotic prescription medicine used in adults 18 years or older to treat certain infections caused by certain germs called bacteria.
 These bacterial infections include: